lukaszkujawa/node-web-crawler/README.md

 ## Why NodeJs?

-Web Crawler spends most of his time on reading/writing to netwrok, database and files.
+Web Crawler spends most of its time on reading from/writing to netwrok, database or files.
 NodeJs implements the non-blocking I/O model which makes it a perfect tool for the job.

 ## Requirements

 - NodeJs >= 0.10.21
-- CouchDB
+- CouchDB >= 1.2.0

 ## Installation